brianm998/starry_timelapse_airplane_remover/README.md

 It attempts to identify objects such as airplane trails and remove them from the video.
 Low flying airplanes that leave big streaks are easily detected.
 High flying planes, even close to the horizon are more difficult.
 Some sattelites may be detected, but many are not.
 Be aware that incoming meteor trails will be caught as well, best to re-introduce those from the original video in post currently.

 It is written in swift, and uses only the Foundation, CoreGraphics and Cocoa frameworks.
 Any swift installation that has these frameworks should be able to compile and run this software.
+I've developed it on macos, and can provide binaries for any desktop mac architecture.
+It _might_ compile on windows and or linux.

 Each video frame is compared to the frames immediately before and after it.
 For the first and last frame, this means there is only one other frame to compare to.
 Based upon a provided brightness threshold, a number of 'outlier' pixels are identified in the frame being processed.
 These pixels are brighter than those at the same image position in the adjecent frames.
 The brightness level used is a max of the total brightness level and each of the r,g,b channels.